 If you want to be awestruck, take a trip to Blanchard Springs.
 Blanchard Springs Caverns is a popular summer attraction that is listed in many guidebooks as one of the most beautiful caves in America.
 Blanchard Springs Caverns is owned and maintained by the US Forestry Service.
 They've kept the cave as natural as possible, only adding handrails and a few lights to make it more accessible.
 There are two separate regular tours.
 One is a fairly short, fairly level tour that even youngsters could handle.
 The other tour is longer and has quite a few stairs.

-Cossatot is one of my favorite "wild" parks.
-They do have a nice visitor's center, but the big attraction is the whitewater.
+Cossatot has a nice visitor's center, but the big attraction is the whitewater.
 Cossatot River is known as the best whitewater float in mid-America.
 At the falls, the river drops 33 feet within a third of a mile.
 The translation of the park's name is "skull crusher" and it was given that name for class 3-5 whitewater you'll find there.
 If you're not into extreme sports, you can hike the river and check out the neat rock formations that kind of power forms.

 If you like that rustic pioneer feeling, this is the park for you.
 Log cabins and beautiful rolling forests make this park special.
 The park is 15 miles north of Jonesboro on Ark.
-141; or nine miles west of Paragould on U.S. 412, then two miles south on Ark.
+141; or 9 miles west of Paragould on U.S. 412, then 2 miles south on Ark.
 168.

 The Ozark Mountain Folk Center is not your typical state park.
 It's a park of living history and heritage.
 Their goal to preserve and teach the history of the Ozarks, and they do this through live demonstrations and performances in a historical setting.

-I think Lake Dardanelle has the nicest visitor center in Arkansas.
-The lake is a 34,300-acre reservoir on the Arkansas river.
+Lake Dardanelle has one of the nicest visitor centers in Arkansas.
+The lake is a 34,300-acre reservoir on the Arkansas River.
 The state park is actually more like two parks, with the visitor's center being located in Russellville, AR and another site in Dardanelle.
-Both offer camping, hiking and picnic facilities.
+Both offer camping, hiking, and picnic facilities.

 This park is filled with Arkansas history.
 The mounds are the remains of a large ceremonial and governmental complex inhabited from A.D.
 600 to 1050, believed to be built by the Plum Bayou culture.